vectorgrp/sil-kit-adapters-tap/adaptive/README.md

 ![Errors due to missing execution manager](images/errors_missing_em.png)

-## Setup CANoe (CANoe 18 and newer) as a client tester and SIL Kit participant
+## Setup CANoe (CANoe 18 or newer necessary; CANoe 20 or newer recommended) as a client tester and SIL Kit participant
 Finally it is time to setup a CANoe configuration as a SIL Kit participant which serves as a client mockup for our server application under test.

 You have to leave out the information which belong to the client executable when using the AUTOSAR Preprocessor in CANoe to merge the system descriptions.
 Otherwise the client mockup can not be created.
 There are two common options to achieve this.